IOC's Bach arrives in Tokyo; greeted by state of emergency

 The uptick in infections has also forced the Tokyo city government to pull the Olympic torch relay off capital streets, allowing it to run only on remote islands off the Tokyo coast.
 It's unclear how the torch will enter the stadium for the opening ceremony.

-“The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it,” Dr. Shigeru Omi, a top government medical adviser, told reporters.
+“The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it,” Dr. Shigeru Omi, a top government medical adviser, said.

 He urged authorities to quickly take tough measures ahead of the Olympics, with summer vacations approaching.

-Omi has repeatedly called for a ban on fans, and has said it's “abnormal” to hold the Olympics during a pandemic.
+Omi has repeatedly called for a ban on spectators, and has said it's “abnormal” to hold the Olympics during a pandemic.

 Separately, a government COVID-19 advisory panel met Wednesday and expressed concerns about the ongoing resurgence of the infections.